gh0stwizard/x11mirror-client/README.md

 details about that here, you may look at them in **References** section below.

-So, the first thing is that RENDER extention will care for us about Visual Format of the window and the output image.
+So, the first thing is that RENDER extention will take care for us about Visual Format of the window and the output image too.

-Secondly, this extention will provide an interface to the modern Picture format.
-The `x11mirror-client` uses this format as the output buffer where stores the actual image of the window.
+Secondly, this extention provides an interface to for modern Picture format.
+The `x11mirror-client` uses it as an output buffer.

 #### DAMAGE